This article is all about translator salaries and after reading this, you should have a good answer to the question, “how much do translators make.”

 Of course, it’s important to remember that these results come from a single data source and only include nine languages.

 In addition, the data source is not one that is used by most successful translators.
-Most translators that are making good money as language professionals are either doing in-house translation work or are working with direct clients.
+Most professionals that are pulling in good translator salaries are either doing in-house translation work or are working with direct clients.

 Very few are bidding for jobs using online job boards.